atinyshrimp/selego-technical-test/README.md

 1. **Roles Definition**: Three roles have been defined: `admin`, `manager`, and `user`.
 Each role has specific permissions associated with it, defined in a configuration file (`roles.json`).

-2. **User Model**: The user model has been updated to include a `role` attribute, which can be one of the predefined roles.
+2. **User Model**: The user model has been updated to include a `role` attribute, which can be one of the roles mentionned above.

 3. **Middleware**: A middleware (`roleMiddleware.js`) has been created to check user roles and permissions.
 This middleware is applied to routes that require specific permissions.